-As the other major funding stream within EU cohesion policy, it is essential that ERDF works closely with the European Social Fund, while recognising their distinctive objectives.
-In parallel with this ERDF programme, there will be a European Social Fund programme for the Regional Competitiveness and Employment Objective, covering the same eligible area.
-This is an important change from the 2000-06 programming period, where the ERDF programmes for Lowlands & Uplands Scotland (through Objective 2) did not cover all of the eligible territory for the principal ESF programme for the area (through Objective 3).
-In addition, there was an element of ESF in the Western Scotland Objective 2 programme - in the 2007-13 programming period, programmes will be mono-fund, avoiding some of the problems of potentially overlapping funding streams in the 2000-06 period.
+As the other major funding stream within EU cohesion policy, it is essential that ERDF works closely with the European Social Fund (ESF), while recognising their distinctive objectives.
+In parallel with this ERDF programme, there will be an ESF programme for the Regional Competitiveness and Employment Objective, covering the same eligible area.
+This is an important change from the 2000-06 programming period, where the ERDF programmes for Lowlands & Uplands Scotland (through Objective 2) did not cover all of the eligible territory for the principal ESF programme for the area (Objective 3).
+In addition, there was an element of ESF in the Western Scotland Objective 2 programme - in the 2007-13 programming period, programmes will be monofund.

-The experience of the 2000-06 programming period in co-ordinating ERDF and ESF funding (as discussed in Chapter 3 above) has fed into developing the approach for the 2007-13 programming period.
+The experience of the 2000-06 programming period in co-ordinating ERDF and ESF funding (as discussed in Chapter 3 above) has fed into developing the approach for the 2007-13 Programme.
 As the mid-term evaluations of the 2000-06 programmes attested, ERDF and ESF co-ordination was broadly successful but there have been lessons to be learnt.
-Foremost among these has been the need to build in greater complementarity at the start of the programme, not least with respect to setting up formal mechanisms to ensure that not only co-ordination takes places systematically, but that it is monitored and assessed on a regular basis.
+Foremost among these has been the need to build in greater complementarity at the start of the Programme, not least with respect to setting up formal mechanisms to ensure that co-ordination takes places systematically and that it is monitored and assessed on a regular basis.

 The main co-ordination mechanism will be through a single Programme Monitoring Committee overseeing both the ESF and the ERDF programmes for the whole LUPS area.
+Annual reporting on how ERDF and ESF is being used jointly - taking the form of papers to be discussed at PMC meetings - will be the basis for a review of the procedures for ensuring funding co-ordination and the targeting of funding on eligible activities.
 The arrangements for the Programme Monitoring Committee (PMC) are discussed in detail in Chapter 7.

 As part of this annual reporting, the use of the funding flexibility allowed in the 2007-13 programming period will also be reviewed.
-Under the Article, up to 10% of total ERDF Programme resources can be spent on ESF-related activities.
-This will enable projects to avoid unnecessary applications on projects where such activities are likely to be a small proportion of total project funding.
+Under Article 34, up to 10% of total ERDF Programme resources can be spent on ESF-related expenditure, providing that they are necessary for the satisfactory implementation of the operation and are directly linked to it.
+This can enable projects to avoid unnecessary applications on projects where such activities are likely to be a small proportion of total project funding.
+It is anticipated that this flexibility will not be used extensively, but only to support limited project activity (as set out in the priority descriptions in Chapter 4).
+The use of the facility will be exceptional and will only represent a small share of any single project's costs.
+Projects would need to provide clear justification for the need to include ESF-type expenditure.
 At the start of the programming period, the Managing Authority will set out detailed guidelines on the types of activities that could be covered by the flexibility rule.
-The Managing Authority will monitor spending on 'ESF' activities and provide the information as part of the annual report on ERDF-ESF co-ordination.
-Details of how this flexibility mechanism may operate for the individual priorities is set out in Chapter 4 above.
+The Managing Authority will monitor spending on 'ESF' expenditure and provide the information as part of the annual report on ERDF-ESF co-ordination.